stijn-dejongh/lovecraft_public_domain/raw_converts/mb.md

 through the castle and over all the village.

   Over the bog was a deluge of flaring light, scarlet and sinister, and pouring from the strange olden ruin on the far islet.
-The aspect of that ruin I cannot describe&mdash;I must have been mad, for it seemed to rise majestic and undecayed, splendid and column-cinctured, the flame-reflecting marble of its entablature piercing the sky like the apex of a temple on a mountain-top.
+The aspect of that ruin I cannot describe--I must have been mad, for it seemed to rise majestic and undecayed, splendid and column-cinctured, the flame-reflecting marble of its entablature piercing the sky like the apex of a temple on a mountain-top.
 Flutes shrieked and drums began to beat, and as I watched in awe and terror I thought I saw dark saltant forms silhouetted grotesquely against the vision of marble and effulgence.
-The effect was titanic&mdash;altogether unthinkable&mdash;and I might have stared indefinitely had not the sound of the piping seemed to grow stronger at my left.
+The effect was titanic--altogether unthinkable--and I might have stared indefinitely had not the sound of the piping seemed to grow stronger at my left.
 Trembling with a terror oddly mixed with ecstasy I crossed the circular room to the north window from which I could see the village and the plain at the edge of the bog.
 There my eyes dilated again with